Building one unified platform for 1.1M+ students across 1,800 NYC public schools

 Faster Onboarding

-Staff trained on one category could navigate all others immediately.
+Staff trained on one category could navigate all others immediately — because every sub-module follows the same pattern.

 1,800